sharife/goldenthread-v2/site/content/productions/nine-armenians.md

   this award-winning play, Leslie Ayvazian has beautifully depicted the reality of facing a horrific past without shame or fear.
-The Armenian Genocide is a particularly sensitive subject, as the Turkish government has never acknowledged it.The playwright takes a risk by shedding light on the painful recollections of the past.But isn’t this validation the only way to reach understanding and restore faith in the future?"
+The Armenian Genocide is a particularly sensitive subject, as the Turkish government has never acknowledged it.
+The playwright takes a risk by shedding light on the painful recollections of the past.
+But isn’t this validation the only way to reach understanding and restore faith in the future?"
 background: https://ucarecdn.com/bb4fecbe-4802-4e52-95b5-0a800fc06b13/-/crop/400x196/0,0/-/preview/
 titleimage: https://ucarecdn.com/3f50e4a4-357c-4886-aed9-b78987869901/